-Since surfaces treated with disinfectants must remain untouched for a determined amount of dwell time to acheive maximum disinfection benefit as prescribed by the manufacturer, staff or students may be delayed slightly in reoccupying a space, approximately 10 minutes.
+Since surfaces treated with disinfectants must remain untouched for a determined amount of dwell time to acheive maximum disinfection benefit as prescribed by the manufacturer, the tenant may be delayed slightly in reoccupying a space, approximately 10 minutes.

 Can we have our carpets disinfected?
 Do vacuum cleaners spread the virus?